Abimpds/Aprender/src/readme.md

 nice can procure him some great pleasure.
 To take a trivial example, which  us ever undertakes laborious physical exercise, except to obtain some advantage from it?
-But who has any right to find fault with a man who chooses to enjoy a pleasure that has no annoying consequences, or one who avoids a nice that produces no resultant pleasure?"
+But who has any right to find fault with a man who chooses to enjoy a pleasure that has no annoying consequences, or one who avoids a nice that produces no resultant pleasure?".